sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 Note that we cannot print multiple variables inside one print statement by simply using a comma `,`, but we need to use either string interpolation or string concatenation.

 ### 1.1 Using string interpolation
-We can also use string interpolation to print a string along with a variable.
+We can also use string interpolation to print a string and a variable.
 For this, we enclose our variable in curly brackets prepended by a hash sign `#{}` inside our print statement:

 ##### **Code**
 ```Elixir